philipturner/apcsp-2022-code/README.md

 ## Projections

-> Goal: limit temperature rise to 1.5 C
+> Goal: Limit temperature rise to 1.5 C

 With the default percents of each energy category: